mattermost/docs/source/onboard/cloud-groups.rst

 .. image:: ../images/LinkFailed.png

-Configuring the Group
+Configuring the group
 ---------------------

 AD/LDAP groups that have been linked to Mattermost groups can be configured to add team and channels.
 To configure the group, select **Configure > Group Configuration** and view the group profile which includes the group name.
 This name is automatically mapped from the AD/LDAP group common name attribute and is read only.

-Adding Default Teams or Channels for the Group
+Adding default teams or channels for the group
 -----------------------------------------------

 To add the teams and channels that you want the group members to default in, select either **Add Team** or **Add Channel** from the **Add Team or Channel** button.

 .. image:: ../images/Group_Configuration.png

-Channels are nested below the Team they belong to in the team and channel list.
+Channels are nested below the team they belong to in the team and channel list.

 Teams that are open for anyone to join are indicated by: